Clemapfel/mousetrap/docs/04_widgets.md

 We see that each notebook page has a tab with a title.
 This title widget will usually be a `Label`, though it can be any arbitrarily complex widget.
 When adding a page using `Notebook::push_back`, the first argument is the widget that should be used as the page, while the second argument is the widget that should be used as the label.

 `Notebook` sports some additional features.
-Setting `Notebook::set_is_scrollable` to `true` allows users to change between pages by scrolling.
+Setting `Notebook::set_is_scrollable` to `true` allows users to change between pages by scrolling with the mouse or touchscreen.
 When `Notebook::set_tabs_reorderable` is set to `true`, the user can drag and drop pages to reorder them in any order they wish.
 Users can even **drag pages from one notebook to another**.
-In this way, `Notebook` is like a `Stack` with a number of complex features already implemented for us.

-`Notebook` has a number of custom signals that reflect these multiple modes of interaction, these are in addition to all the signals offered by the underlying `SelectionModel`, which, just like with all selectable widgets, we obtain using `get_selection_model`.
+`Notebook` has a number of custom signals that reflect these multiple modes of interaction:

 \signals
 \signal_page_added{Notebook}